phi-go/rfcs/text/0000-explicit-tail-calls.md

 }
 ```

-This alternative mostly comes down to taste (or bikeshedding) and `become` was chosen as it is [reserved](https://rust-lang.github.io/rfcs/0601-replace-be-with-become.html) for this use, shorter to write, and as drop order changes compared to `return` a new keyword seems warranted.
+This alternative mostly comes down to taste (or bikeshedding) and `become` was chosen as it is [reserved](https://rust-lang.github.io/rfcs/0601-replace-be-with-become.html) for this use, is shorter to write, and as drop order changes compared to `return`, a new keyword seems warranted.

 ### Custom compiler or MIR passes
 One more distant alternative would be to support a custom compiler or MIR pass so that this optimization can be done externally.
 While supported for LLVM [Zulip](https://rust-lang.zulipchat.com/#narrow/stream/187780-t-compiler.2Fwg-llvm/topic/.E2.9C.94.20Running.20Custom.20LLVM.20Pass/near/320275483), for MIR this is not supported [discussion](https://internals.rust-lang.org/t/mir-compiler-plugins-for-custom-mir-passes/3166/10).